chriswininger/home-monitor-service/README.md

 service to expose sensors in the home via Alexa

 ### Architecture
-This service is comprised of 5 applications:
+This service is comprised of 6 applications:
-1. DS1820B_Simple_Read: Runs on a JeeNode (v6) and transmits temperature data over the serial port to a computer in the home
+1. JeeNodeV6TemperatureBroadcasterDS1820B: Runs on a JeeNode (V6) and reads the temperature from a DS1820B digital sensor.
+It then transmits the data at 433mhz using an RF12 chip.
+2. RF12RadioToSerial: Runs on a JeeNode (v6).
+It listens at 433mhz for packets from the JeeNode running "JeeNodeV6TemperatureBroadcasterDS1820B".
+When it receives packets from the correct node id it converts them to json and sends them over the serial port to an internet connected device for transmission to lambda
-2. serial-monitor: Runs on the computer with the attached JeeNode and proxies data to the AWS lambda defined in home-monitor-service-log-temp
+3. serial-monitor: Runs on the computer with the attached JeeNode and proxies data to the AWS lambda defined in home-monitor-service-log-temp
-3. home-monitor-service-log-temp: A lambda function deployed to AWS which receives temperature data and persists it to a dynamo database
+4. home-monitor-service-log-temp: A lambda function deployed to AWS which receives temperature data and persists it to a dynamo database
-4. home-monitor-service-get-temp: A lambda function which retrieves temperature data from the dynamo database and exposes it to Alexa
+5. home-monitor-service-get-temp: A lambda function which retrieves temperature data from the dynamo database and exposes it to Alexa
-5. An Alexa skill which is backed by the home-monitor-service-get-temp lambda
+6. An Alexa skill which is backed by the home-monitor-service-get-temp lambda

 ### Use
 The skill is named "house elf" and contains the intent "temperature" which can be invoked through `ask house elf what is the temperature`